pykong/MERLIn/README.md

 # MERLIn

-MERLIn short for `modular extensible reinforcement learning interface`, allows to easily define and run reinforcement learning experiments on top of [`PyTorch`](https://github.com/pytorch/pytorch) and [`Gym`](https://github.com/openai/gym).
+MERLIn short for `modular extensible reinforcement learning interface,` allows to easily define and run reinforcement learning experiments on top of [`PyTorch`](https://github.com/pytorch/pytorch) and [`Gym`](https://github.com/openai/gym).

-This project started as a homework assignment for a reinforcement learning module from my Master's studies and I decided to make it public in the hope you find it useful at least interesting.
+This project started as a homework assignment for a reinforcement learning module from my Master's studies.
+I made it public, hoping you find it useful or at least interesting.

 ## Usage

 ### 0. Install

 MERLIn uses [`poetry`](https://python-poetry.org/) for dependency management.
-To install all dependency run:
+To install all dependencies, run:

 ```sh
 poetry install